Axoloto07/FingerPrint_Project/README.md

 Before running the code :

-- in the "main.cpp" file, please decomment the test you want to run.
-- in the file "test_(*).cpp" chosen, if there is an "if" statement, please choose the one you want to test : put "if(1)" instead of "if(0)".
+- create a directory "build" at the same level as "Project_Infra"
+- from the terminal, go in this new directory "build"
+- in the terminal enter : "cmake ../Project_Infra/"

 To run the code :

-- Go in the principal directory.
+- Go in the directory build.
-- Enter "cmake ." to generate the makefile.
-- Enter "make" in the terminal (around 10 steps before getting the executable)
+- Enter "make" in the terminal (the compilation is long)

+Exectuable files :
+- the final executables are in the directory "demo" they create final results such as "weak_finger".
+- go in the directory "build" and enter "./demo/weak_finger" to execute the executable "weak_finger".
+- the images created are in the directory "demo_results".

+- the test executables are in the directory "verif" they create tests with images or results in the terminal.
+- in some tests, you have to choose the code you want to run : enter "if(1)" instead of "if(0)".
-- the executable is Fingerprint : enter "./Fingerprint" in the terminal
+- go in the directory "build" and enter "./verif/test_squares" to execute the executable "test_squares".
-- the images are created in the same directory.
+- the images are created in the directory "verif_results".